This page will give you information about glaucoma surgery. If you have any questions, you should ask your GP or other relevant health professional.

 What is glaucoma?

-Glaucoma can be caused by an increase in pressure in the eye when the fluid that is made in the eye does not drain properly.
+Glaucoma can be caused by an increase in pressure in your eye.

 Sometimes the optic nerve can be damaged, even though the pressure in your eye is within the normal range.